 Once your baby is older than five months, how many diapers per day becomes split between size 2 for ladies and size 3 for the big boys.
 Well, the middling boys, who are generally bigger than the girls, at least.
 Silly averages.

-So zoom that out, momma!
+So zoom that out, mama!
 You’re looking at about 5200 diapers in the first year.
 Ouch.
 How many diapers does a baby use in a lifetime?
 Well, I’m not even prepared to ask that question, let alone do the math.
 At least not yet…

 How many diapers per day: dialing into the specifics